 of hydrogen are set to be produced in Europe by 2030.

-is the year when the demand in Germany is expected to be covered by green hydrogen.
+is the year in which Germany’s demand is expected to be met by sustainably produced hydrogen.

 In focus

-Öhringen: 100 percent hydrogen in the gas grid
+Öhringen: up to 100 percent hydrogen in the gas grid

 Download image